Eduard Riedel: Career

 Riedel was born in Bayreuth.
 He began to study architecture in Bayreuth and graduated in Munich, the Bavarian capital, in 1834.

-Riedel's first project was the supervision of the new development of the Ludwigstraße Damenstift (convent) in Munich.
+Riedel's first project was the supervision of the new development of the Ludwigstraße Damenstift in Munich.
 This was followed by the residence and palace garden for King Otto of Greece in Athens, where he was court architect until he returned to Munich in 1850.
 Here he completed the Propylaea jointly with Leo von Klenze.

 From 1852 until 1857, Riedel was a professor at the polytechnic institute.
-In 1853 he was appointed superintendent of the royal building authorities and in 1872 he became the leading court architect.